When to Get Comprehensive Car Insurance in Spain (Expat Guide 2026)

 - The vehicle is financed or leased

-- You own a high-value or premium car
+- You own a high-value car

 - You park on the street in urban areas